Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

-Plans for the future of South Blockhouse have been revealed to create a new heritage visitor space that conserves and protects the historic site for the future.
+Plans for the future of South Blockhouse will aim to create a new heritage visitor space that conserves and protects the historic site for the future.

 The South Blockhouse is a nationally significant monument, part of a scheme fortifications on the east bank of the river Hull, constructed on the orders of Henry VIII between 1541-43.